erkjbro/erkjbro/README.md

 ### Hey there! 👋

 🎊 My name is Erik.
-I'm a full-stack web developer that is focused on MERN and AWS.
-I also work freelance doing web development and consultation.
+I'm a software engineer that is focused on React, Node, Next, TypeScript, and AWS.

 😄 My homepage is [erikjbrown.tech](https://erikjbrown.tech).

 🔭 I’m currently working on:
-TypeScript, Redux, Data Structures, and Algorithms

-💬 Ask me about:
-MERN, AWS, my code, etc.
+Ecommerce Platform using React, Next.js (SG), TypeScript, Contentful, SAM, and more.

 📫 How to reach me:
 Just use my email.
 Look at my homepage for other options.